-Also, start in small portions and work your way through the entire surface, once you are sure the chosen procedure is benefiting your leather in all the right ways.
+Also, start in small portions and work your way through the entire surface once you are sure the chosen procedure benefits your leather in all the right ways.
 If you use homemade leather conditioner in the right way, then you can also make a DIY leather conditioner for shoes, one conditioner that fits all.

 You can use various oils such as coconut, lemon and baby oil.
 Not Olive oil as it can worsen the condition rather than preventing the damage.

 Yes, you can always use coconut oil as the leather conditioner after cleaning your leather.

-There are a whole lot of controversies involving olive oil and vinegar, but we personally suggest using coconut oil and lemon oil as the alternative as olive oil does more damage than good.
+There are a whole lot of controversies involving olive oil and vinegar, but we personally suggest using coconut oil and lemon oil as alternatives, as olive oil does more damage than good.